Technoplatz/bi/README.md

 #### Cleaning

-Performing the system updates and restarting of containers frequently can create unnecessary files that may fill up your disk space over time.
-The command below helps you to remove all unused containers, networks and images to make more room for the platform;
+Performing the system updates and restarting of containers frequently can create unnecessary files that may fill up your disk space.
+The command below helps you to remove all unused resources to make more room for the BI;

 ```bash
 docker system prune